pvcraven/arcade_book/source/chapters/03_version_control/index.rst

 Do this whenever you are done with a session of programming:

 1. Open either the "command prompt" on Windows, or "terminal" on MacOS.
-2. Type ``cd mydirectoryname`` where the name of the directory will be the same as the name of your repository on BitBucket.
+2. Type ``cd mydirectoryname`` to navigate to your directory.
+For most people, this works with ``cd Desktop`` followed by ``cd learn-arcade-work``.
+   If you have OneDrive installed, you may need to first type ``cd OneDrive``.
    You can usually type in the first few letters and hit <tab> to fill in the rest of the directory name.
 3. Type ``git add *``
 4. Type ``git commit -m "Work on lab 1"`` Update the comment between the quotes to whatever you did.